Fornax96/pdup/README.md

     sudo wget https://raw.githubusercontent.com/Fornax96/pdup/master/pdup -O "/usr/local/bin/pdup"; sudo chmod +x "/usr/local/bin/pdup"

-Explanation: The wget command downloads the script from Pixeldrain and saves it to /usr/local/bin/pdup so you can run it from the terminal.
+Explanation: The wget command downloads the script from github and saves it to /usr/local/bin/pdup so you can run it from the terminal.
 Then chmod makes it executable

 Then you can upload files from anywhere in the system using